ray-project/ray/doc/source/cluster/guide.rst

 Observing the autoscaler
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Recall that the autoscaler makes decisions by considering the user defined configuration, scheduling information, and programatic information from the cluster.
-The autoscaler publishes its inputs from the cluster, the state of nodes being launched, and any errors generated, which can be accessed via the ``ray status`` command.
+The autoscaler makes decisions by scheduling information, and programatic information from the cluster.
+This information, along with the status of starting nodes, can be accessed via the ``ray status`` command.

-To dump the current state of a cluster launched via the cluster launcher, you can run ``ray exec cluster.yaml "ray status"``.
+To dump the current state of a cluster launched via the cluster launcher, you can run ``Ray exec cluster.yaml "Ray status"``.

-For a more "live" monitoring experience, it is recommended that you run ``ray status`` in a watch loop: ``ray exec cluster.yaml "watch -n 1 ray status"``.
+For a more "live" monitoring experience, it is recommended that you run ``Ray status`` in a watch loop: ``Ray exec cluster.yaml "watch -n 1 Ray status"``.

-With the kubernetes operator, you should replace ``ray exec cluster.yaml`` with ``kubectl exec <head node pod>``.
+With the kubernetes operator, you should replace ``Ray exec cluster.yaml`` with ``kubectl exec <head node pod>``.

 Prometheus metrics
 ^^^^^^^^^^^^^^^^^^

 Ray is capable of producing prometheus metrics.
-When enabled, Ray produces some metrics about the ray core, and some internal metrics by default.
+When enabled, Ray produces some metrics about the Ray core, and some internal metrics by default.
 It also supports custom, user-defined metrics.

 These metrics can be consumed by any metrics infrastructure which can ingest